 - Three shirts

-- Three pairs of pants or shorts (must be knee length)
+- Three pants or shorts (must be knee length)

-- Jacket, crewneck sweatshirt, sweater or coat (no hoodies, drawstrings or pull strings)
+- One jacket, crewneck sweatshirt, sweater or coat (no hoodies, drawstrings, or pull strings)

-- Paperback books and homework (no staples, metal clips, spirals or binders)
+- Soft back books and homework (no staples, metal clips, spirals, or binders)

-- Clothing with straps and drawstrings, pull strings or studs
+- Clothing with hoods, straps, draw strings, pull strings, cords, or studs

 - Any products with staples